kumahq/kuma-website/docs/docs/dev/documentation/configuration.md

 After configuring the above security settings in Kuma, we also have to configure Postgres' [`pg_hba.conf`](https://www.postgresql.org/docs/9.1/auth-pg-hba-conf.html) file to restrict unsecured connections.

-Here is an example configuration that will allow only TLS connections and will require username and password:
+Here is an example configuration that allows only TLS connections and requires a username and password:
 ```
 # TYPE  DATABASE        USER            ADDRESS                 METHOD
 hostssl all             all             0.0.0.0/0               password
 ```

-We can also provide a client key and certificate for mTLS using the `KUMA_STORE_POSTGRES_TLS_CERT_PATH` and `KUMA_STORE_POSTGRES_TLS_KEY_PATH` variables.
+You can also provide a client key and certificate for mTLS using the `KUMA_STORE_POSTGRES_TLS_CERT_PATH` and `KUMA_STORE_POSTGRES_TLS_KEY_PATH` variables.
 This pair can be used in conjunction with the `cert` auth-method described [in the Postgres documentation](https://www.postgresql.org/docs/9.1/auth-pg-hba-conf.html).

 #### Migrations